JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

 {APIs: **Normalized**, **Functional**}

 Abstract definition with 1 generalization:
- - OML Axiom
+ - OML TerminologyBoxStatement

-and with 3 specializations:
+and with 4 specializations:
  - OML EntityRestrictionAxiom
  - OML EntityScalarDataPropertyRestrictionAxiom
+ - OML ScalarOneOfLiteralAxiom
  - OML SpecializationAxiom

 ## OML TerminologyAxiom

-An OML TerminologyAxiom is asserted in a TerminologyBox of some kind.
+An OML TerminologyAxiom is asserted in an OML TerminologyBox of some kind.

 {APIs: **Normalized**, **Functional**}

 Abstract definition with 1 generalization:
- - OML TerminologyThing
+ - OML ModuleElement

-and with 2 specializations:
+and with 1 specialization:
  - OML TerminologyBoxAxiom
- - OML TerminologyBundleAxiom

 ## OML TerminologyBox

 An OML TerminologyBox is an OML Module for defining a domain-specific vocabulary as a logical set of OML TerminologyBoxStatement(s), possibly by reuse of other vocabularies via OML TerminologyBoxAxiom(s).
-The semantics of an OML TerminologyBox domain-specific vocabulary is defined by the mapping to [OWL2-DL] of the other vocabularies it reuses, if any, and that of its OML TerminologyBoxAxiom(s) and OML TerminologyBoxStatement(s) according to its OML TerminologyGraphKind.
+The semantics of an OML TerminologyBox domain-specific vocabulary is defined by the mapping to [OWL2-DL] of the other vocabularies it reuses, if any, and that of its OML TerminologyBoxAxiom(s) and OML TerminologyBoxStatement(s) according to its OML TerminologyKind.

 {APIs: **Normalized**, **Functional**}

 Abstract definition with 1 generalization:
  - OML Module

-and with 2 specializations:
- - OML Bundle
- - OML TerminologyGraph

 ## OML TerminologyBoxAxiom

-An OML TerminologyBoxAxiom is a TerminologyAxiom that asserts a logical statement about a Term.
+An OML TerminologyBoxAxiom is an OML TerminologyAxiom that asserts a logical statement about an OML TerminologyBox.

 {APIs: **Normalized**, **Functional**}

 Abstract definition with 1 generalization:
  - OML TerminologyAxiom

-and with 3 specializations:
+and with 1 specialization:
- - OML ConceptDesignationTerminologyAxiom
  - OML TerminologyExtensionAxiom
- - OML TerminologyNestingAxiom

 ## OML TerminologyBoxStatement